-Rodents are very common pests, and it is more than likely that most home or business owners will have to deal with these pests at one point or another.
+Rodents are very common pests, and it is more than likely that most home or business owners in the Las Vegas area will have to deal with these pests at one point or another.
 Their high reproductive rate and resourcefulness have given rodents the ability to live comfortably in and around our homes, and businesses.

 Rodents are part of the order "Rodentia."
 The main physical characteristic that all rodents have in common is their large front incisors that grow throughout their life.

 Two of the most common species of rodents living in our area include field mice and roof rats:

 - Field mice are small rodents.
 The topside of their body is light to dark reddish-brown.
 The fur on their underside, legs, and feet is a contrasting white color.
 Their tail is bi-colored, darker on top, light on the bottom.

 - Roof rats have a thin body covered in smooth dark brown or black fur with gray hairs scattered throughout.
 Their underbelly is a lighter color than the rest of their body.
 From nose to tail, roof rats grow to between 12-16 inches in length.
 They have large ears and a scaly tail that is longer than their body.
 These rats are very agile and are great climbers.

 Rodents can be very dangerous.
 They spread disease and bacteria through their saliva, urine, and excrement.
 Common things that they spread that make people ill include salmonella, E. coli, hantavirus, and rat-bite fever.
 Additionally, the sharp teeth and chewing habits of rodents cause a lot of damage to structures, including short circuits, fires, and pipe damage.
 Their teeth can go through wires, pipes, flooring, and drywall like a hot knife through butter.